hprovyn/str-to-haplogroup-predictor/README.txt

 pytabix is not part of python3 distribution libraries.
 So you'll need to install it using pip.

-pip install --user pytabix  (will install only for --user but is ok because web-data won't need this package)
+pip3 install --user pytabix  (will install only for --user but is ok because web-data won't need this package)

 EXPERIMENT vs PREDICT MODES